IanFinlayson/jguardrail/README.md

    instead.
 9. Loops or if statements whose bodies consist of just a semi-colon.
 Probable that the semi-colon is a mistake.
+10. Missing curly braces on a loop or if body.
+These are discouraged by most and can lead to errors when maintaining code.

 None of these mistakes are caught by the javac compiler.
 If we tell javac to give us more warnings by passing "-Xlint:all", then it does give a warning for